mburaksoran/Project_ys/readme.md

 <img src="https://cdn.discordapp.com/attachments/519918508998656028/929023335118041138/unknown.png" alt="Logo" width="50%">

 You can test login page with username : "testCafe" and password : "1234".
 When you submit the username and password, Golang connect to MongoDB and search if is there any record with this username.
 If there is a match, Golang API will hash the submitted password and compare with password that came from MongoDB.
+You can try with test file which in temp file and file name is "client data.csv"

 ### [Welcome Page](http://18.206.88.12:9000/welcome)